MarinosDakis/CryptoWatch/README.md

 ***What are some other enhancements you would have made, if you had more time to do this implementation***

 I would have spent more time on the logic of the application to make it more easily scalable to add more API call to other exchanges.
 Also, I would have made the mobile responsiveness better for a range of devices.
+In addtion, I would have implemented better error handling and ARIA capabilities.

 ___
 ***Live version:***